urre/acf-fold-flexible/readme.md

 1. Deactivate plugin

 ## Changelog
++ 1.2.0: Added support for the native toggle icons to show layout open/close state released in ACF PRO 5.3.1.
 + 1.1.7: Support for ACF PRO 5.3.2.2
 + 1.1.6: Fold everything from start.
 No longer check open/closed state.
 Better support for ACF Pro.
 + 1.1.5: No longer check open/closed state